tjvantoll/articles/kendo/vscode-extension/article.md

 ![Instructions on how to find the Kendo UI Template Wizard extension](instructions-1.png)

-Select the Kendo UI Template Wizard and then click the green **Install** button to add the extension to Visual Studio Code.
+Select the Kendo UI Template Wizard, and then click the green **Install** button to add the extension to Visual Studio Code.

 ![Visual representation of where the installation button lives](instructions-2.png)